ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 Normal program will not usually copy files into system32 folder because it contains core functions of Windows.
 Thus, this suggests that this program has bad intention.

 ### Dependency Walker
-Using DependencyWalker on the `.EXE`, we can see which functions are imported from various other DLLs.
-Two of these which are particularly notable are `CreateProcess` and `Sleep`.
+Using DependencyWalker on the `.EXE`, I saw 2 imported functions: `CreateProcess` and `Sleep`.

-The `Practical Malware Analysis` textbook teaches us that these functions can be combined to create a backdoor for running this malware.
+According to the sample answer of this lab, the `Practical Malware Analysis` textbook teaches us that these functions can be combined to create a backdoor for running this malware.

 ---
 # Lab 1-2